wordup-dev/wordup-cli/README.md

-  --logs                     Shows all stdout logs of this process --private-key=private-key  Private key for the wordup-connect plugin --prompt                   If you want to do the setup again --siteurl=siteurl          Specify a custom WordPress site url.
-Use --help for details.
+  --logs                     Shows all stdout logs of this process --private-key=private-key  Private key for the wordup-connect plugin --prompt                   If you want to do the setup again

 DESCRIPTION
   ...
   If there is no wpInstall config in .wordup/config.yml, a setup for your installation will be shown.
-  You can set a custom site url for WordPress, but please be aware that you have to proxy this url to your localhost:port

   The web frontend for the catched emails (MailHog) is available on localhost:[WORDPRESS_PORT + 1]